openshift/oadp-operator/blogs/oadp-odf/oadp-blog.md

    When the *Status* is *Bound*, the bucket is ready.

 ### Gathering information from Object Bucket
+1. Gathering bucket name and host

-1. Click on Object Bucket *obc-default-oadp-bucket* and select YAML view
+   Click on Object Bucket *obc-default-oadp-bucket* and select YAML view

    ![](obc-default-oadp-bucket.png)
    Take note of the following information which may differ from the guide: